 Working with Sensory Integration Disorders

 People with Asperger Syndrome often have problems processing, organizing and using information received their senses.
 This is called Sensory Integration Disorder.
 When normal people sit down to do a task, they filter out background noise.
 The vast array of sights and smells of a shopping mall do not distract them.
 They zero in and find the exact object they set...[ read more ]

-Sleep and Exercise for Children and Teenagers with Autism and Asperger’s Syndrome (Continued)
+Sleep and Exercise for Children and Teenagers with Asperger’s Syndrome (Continued)

 Paradoxically, it is cheaper and easier to get outdoor exercise which is better and more relaxing for children and teens having difficulties with more organized after school programs.
 But it may not be easy – at first – because it involves a change in lifestyle.
 The main ingredient for success is not money but will power.
 The following steps require...[ read more ]

-When Is the Best Time to Enroll a Child with Autism or Asperger’s in a Specialized School?
+When Is the Best Time to Enroll a Child with Asperger’s in a Specialized School?

 You’re afraid your child has given up.
 She has started making excuses to skip school, and her struggles to make friends and fit in with her peers are resulting in lower grades and distaste for learning.
 If only you could start the spring semester with a clean slate.
 Although many parents are reluctant to enroll their child in a new...[ read more ]

-Is Homeschooling Right for Your Child with Autism?
+Is Homeschooling Right for Your Child with Asperger’s?

-By Meghan Vivo Children with autism and Asperger’s are highly misunderstood – a fact that makes it difficult for them to get their needs met in public school.
-Many teachers and school officials lack adequate education about the disorder and do not know how to respond to typical autistic behaviors.
-Those who are willing to invest in these students may...[ read more ]
+By Meghan Vivo Children with Asperger’s are highly misunderstood – a fact that makes it difficult for them to get their needs met in public school.
+Many teachers and school officials lack adequate education about the disorder and do not know how to respond to typical Asperger's behaviors.
+Those who are willing to invest in these students may not be...[ read more ]